“Gentlemen, welcome to Fight Club.

 If you’re curious and want some more context, check out Sensei Toku’s primer on Open Mat Sparring HERE.

-Then, RESERVE YOUR SPOT and JOIN US this Friday, April 26th, 12pm EST. Consider it a one-hour investment (or a one-hour experiment) in the craft of your coaching.
+Then, RESERVE YOUR SPOT and JOIN US Wednesday, August 28th, 12pm EST. Consider it a one-hour investment (or a one-hour experiment) in the craft of your coaching.

 Open Mat Sparring regular?